romanhaa/Cerebro/examples/pbmc_10k_v3/scanpy/README.md

 # scanpy workflow for `pbmc_10k_v3` data set

 Here, we analyze the `pbmc_10k_v3` data set using [scanpy](https://scanpy.readthedocs.io), following the [basics workflow](https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html) described on their website which includes similar steps as those performed in Seurat.
+Then, import the [AnnData](https://anndata.readthedocs.io/en/stable) object produced by scanpy, import it into Seurat, and from there export it to Cerebro.

 ## Preparation